nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

    - The most profitable item stacks as calculated by the spreadsheet
    - Do not withdraw any Gold Ore, Gold Bars, or the rest of the Coal.
 You will be smelting Gold Bars tomorrow.
 3. Travel to The Farm.

+### The Farm (2)

-4. Ship enough items to reach the G target calculated by the spreadsheet
+1. Ship enough items to reach the G target calculated by the spreadsheet
    - You will need 5,000g for the Steel Axe upgrade and enough G to purchase the remaining Gold Ore you need to acquire 25 in total
-5. If time allows, cut Weeds and Grass.
+2. If time allows, cut Weeds and Grass.
-6. Pass out.
+3. Pass out.